SaeedXD/Load-Pages-Animation/README.md

 # Load-Pages-Animation
-💡Navigate the pages of your site with Blur animation
+💡Navigate the pages of your site with Blur animation.

 ## How to do ?
 📌Add these codes to all pages of your website.